Speed Up your Slow Computer or Sluggish Laptop with these Simple Steps

 Multitasking is essential in today’s digital world.
 During the course of a typical working day, we switch between many operating systems, software applications, and workflows – all of which necessitate a high level of knowledge and a strong memory (both inside our computers and inside our brains).
 In this article we discuss 5 proven ways to speed up your slow computer or sluggish laptop.

 Even if we train ourselves to plow through our to-do lists, our devices may not always be able to keep up.
-“My computer can’t keep up with me!” is one of the most prevalent complaints heard in modern workplace situations.
-This may appear to be a meaningless protest until you consider how much time and money a company might lose due to inefficiency.
+“My slow computer can’t keep up with me!” is one of the most prevalent complaints heard in modern workplace situations.
+This may appear to be a meaningless protest until you consider how much time and money a company might lose due to inefficiency resulting from a slow computer or laptop.

 Let’s say your employees make an average of $40,000 each year.
 Full-time employees typically work 2,000 hours a year, which equates to $20 per hour ($40,000/2,000 hours).
-If you have ten employees in your workplace and they each lose one hour of productivity per day due to a five-year-old computer that is slow, you could be squandering $200 each day.
+If you have ten employees in your workplace and they each lose one hour of productivity per day due to a five-year-old slow computer, you could be squandering $200 each day.
 You could be wasting more money if you have more employees.

 So what can you do to avoid this and increase the performance of your company’s devices and avoid such a pitfall?
 First of all, don’t panic.
 Slow-moving desktops and sluggish laptops are more normal than you think—unless you’ve set up a new computer at some point in the recent past, chances are you’re actually using one right now.
 Normal activities such as running numerous programs, accessing the Internet, and steadily amassing data on your hard disk might create sluggishness.